3 Ways To Empty Trash On Android - WikiHow

 - Log in / Sign up

-This article was reviewed by Luigi Oppido and by wikiHow staff writer, Darlene Antonelli, MA.
+This article was reviewed by Luigi Oppido and by wikiHow staff writer, Travis Boylls.
 Luigi Oppido is the Owner and Operator of Pleasure Point Computers in Santa Cruz, California.
 Luigi has over 25 years of experience in general computer repair, data recovery, virus removal, and upgrades.
-He is also the host of the Computer Man Show! broadcasted on KSQD covering central California for over two years.
-This article has been viewed 19,300 times.
+He is also the host of the Computer Man Show! broadcasted on KSQD covering central California for over 7 years.
+There are 7 references cited in this article, which can be found at the bottom of the page.
+This article has been fact-checked, ensuring the accuracy of any cited facts and confirming the authority of its sources.
+This article has been viewed 21,073 times.

 Steps

-Method 1 Method 1 of 3:Clearing Cache and Unneeded Files
+Method 1 Method 1 of 9:Emptying Trash in Settings

 -